WindowsAppsTeam15/WinUniversalApps/README.md

 #### As for that, we will have to implement at least the sequent XAML views:

 -   **Initial view**, providing links to ‘Log In / Register’ view, ‘Nearby Restaurants’ view, ‘Add New Restaurant’ view, ‘See All Restaurants’ view.
-It should also have a search field which results should be rendered in ‘See All Restaurants’ view;
+It should also have a search field which results should be rendered in ‘See All Restaurants’ view.
+We should perform check on initial load whether the client is logged;

 -   **Log In / Register view** when successfully registered / logged it redirects to the Initial view;